-The Student Governance Advisor (SGA) is expected to provide suggestions regarding the recruitment of student representatives and suggestions for improving the quality of student representation.
-These two areas of activity are intimately related; it follows that the recommendations should also be related.
+Discover Governance is mandated to provide recommendations for improving the recruitment of student representatives and for improving the quality of student representation.
+These two areas of activity are intimately related; it follows that the rec ommendations should also be related.